Entanglement renormalization for chiral topological phases: Main theorem: statement and implications

-Before proving the theorem, we discuss its interpretations and implications.
+Before proving the theorem, we discuss its physical interpretations and implications.

+First of all, the existence of a lower bound of $L$ shows that topology imposes a restriction on the ``correlation length."
+It obvious that $\epsilon$ is a \emph{decreasing} function of $N$ (because by definition it is a lower bound and we can embed a small cell into a larger one by adding empty bands).
+This means there is a trade-off between the bond dimension and the ``correlation length."

-Assume there is a MERA (finite-layer or infinite-layer) generating a given chiral state.
-From monotonicity, $B^{(n)}\leq A^{-1}B^{(n-1)}\leq\cdots\leq A^{-n}B^{(0)}$ for all $n$.
+Now, we assume there is a MERA (finite layer or infinite layer) generating a given chiral state.
+From monotonicity, $L^{(n)}\leq A^{-1}L^{(n-1)}\leq\cdots\leq A^{-n}L^{(0)}$ for all $n$.
 The Chern number, denoted by $c$, must be the same for each layer \cite{Shinsei}.
 So we have